openebs-archive/cstor-operators/docs/developer-guide/cstor-volume.md

 `cstor-csi-plugin` (of controller plugin pod).
 This method is `CreateVolume`.

 3. The `cstor-csi-plugin` (as part of CreateVolume) creates a CStorVolumeConfig(CVC) custom resource that is reconciled by CVC-Operator.
-It should be noted that CVC-Operator is deployed as part of installing cStor.
+It should be noted that CVC-Operator is deployed as part of cstor-operators installation.

 ```
                                                                     +------------------+